-BelRed subarea street network policies support arterial improvements including the NE Spring Boulevard multimodal corridor, plus new local streets to connect uses and enhance the aesthetics and function of BelRed in a grid system with small walkable blocks.
+BelRed Subarea street system policies promote arterial improvements including the major NE Spring Boulevard multimodal corridor, plus local streets to connect uses and enhance the aesthetics and function of BelRed in a grid system with small block sizes.

 - S-BR-79.
-Extend NE Spring Boulevard as a multimodal corridor that includes vehicular, transit and active transportation modes to serve east-west trip demand across the BelRed area, while incorporating significant urban open spaces and environmentally sensitive design features. - S-BR-80.
-Provide for local streets through development review to establish a new grid system with smaller block sizes, particularly in development nodes emphasizing continuity, connectivity and pedestrian-oriented design. - S-BR-81.
-Allow for flexibility to implement the intended alignment and function of local streets where site constraints exist.
+Extend NE Spring Boulevard as a multimodal corridor that includes vehicular, transit, and active transportation modes to serve east-west trip demand across the BelRed area, while incorporating significant urban open spaces, and environmentally sensitive design features. - S-BR-80.
+Provide for local streets through development review to establish a new grid system with smaller block sizes, particularly in development nodes emphasizing continuity, connectivity, and pedestrian oriented design. - S-BR-81.
+Allow for limited flexibility to implement the intended alignment and function of local streets where site constraints exist.

 - S-BR-82.
 Minimize crossings of streams and wetlands by local streets and provide for environmentally friendly active transportation crossings where needed for local connectivity. - S-BR-83.
-Work with the Washington State Department of Transportation to improve connections to State Route 520 by completing the interchange at 124th Avenue NE, to allow access to and from the east and minimize impacts to adjacent residential neighborhoods. - S-BR-84.
-Include on-street parking where it contributes to the pedestrian environment and other elements of the desired neighborhood aesthetic and function. - S-BR-85.
-Promote the development of "green streets," with an abundance of street trees and areas of landscaping, to improve the quality and reduce the amount of stormwater runoff, reduce the heat island effect and provide an attractive and comfortable pedestrian experience.
+Work with the Washington State Department of Transportation to improve connections to State Route 520 by completing the interchange at 124th Avenue NE, to allow access to and from the east, and to design the project to minimize impacts to adjacent residential neighborhoods. - S-BR-84.
+Include on-street parking where it contributes to the pedestrian environment and other elements of the desired neighborhood aesthetics and functionality. - S-BR-85.
+Promote the development of "green streets" with an abundance of street trees and areas of landscaping to improve the quality and reduce the amount of stormwater runoff, to reduce the heat island effect, and to provide an attractive and comfortable pedestrian experience.